geoblink/design-system/src/elements/GeoChart/GeoChartAxisGuidelines/GeoChartAxisGuidelines.md

 Axes guidelines are lines that you might want to show in each tick of an axis to ease the viewing of a chart.
 Multiple guidelines can be shown associated to different axes, or even to an axis that is not being displayed in the chart.

 To register axes guidelines in [`GeoChart`](./#/Elements/Charts?id=introduction), add an array as value of `guidelinesGroups` key in the config object.
 Each item of the array must be an object with the following...

 ## Required properties

-Each **axis guidelines** **requires** only one of these properties:
+Each **axis guideline** **requires** only one of these properties:

 - `idAxis`: The ID of the axis where we want to show guidelines.
 - `axisConfig`: Axis config (see [axes config](./#/Elements/Charts?id=axes)) to create guidelines based on a new configuration instead of an existing axis on the chart.

 ## Customizing CSS classes

 CSS classes added to the axis guidelines can be customized using `cssClasses` key.
 Its value should be a function which takes as parameter the classes that would be set by default.
 The function should return the CSS final classes you want for that axis guidelines.

 > **Note:** even though you can disable some default CSS classes, of of them are
 > required internally and will be added regardless what you return in the